Createdd/computervision_ue/README.md

 For further projects see: https://www.jku.at/en/institute-of-computer-graphics/research/projects/2021

-In this lab project we had to implement an unsupervised person localization algorithm.
+In this lab project, we had to implement an unsupervised person localization algorithm.

 ## Challenge